 Big Canyon is the largest remaining natural canyon on the east side of Newport Bay.
-It has been informally designated as a Nature Park, but it has been heavily influenced by the construction of a salt evaporation pond, historical placement of dredge and fill material, interim restoration efforts, and other human activities.
+The Conservancy is the final phase of the multi-phase water quality, restoration, and adaptation project in Big Canyon Nature Park.
+The 60-acre open space is located at the downstream end of the Big Canyon Watershed in the City of Newport Beach, within Orange County, California.
+Big Canyon Creek drains the 1,300-acre Big Canyon Watershed directly into the Upper Newport Bay Ecological Reserve (UNBER) and State Marine Conservation Area.
+The area it has been heavily influenced by the construction of a salt evaporation pond, historical placement of dredge and fill material, interim restoration efforts, and other human activities.
 Stockpiling of dredge fill during the 1950s and 1960s within Big Canyon Creek raised the elevations within the canyon and consequently channelized the creek to the north.
 The creek now winds through the Nature Park in a general southeast to northwest direction and then discharges into Upper Newport Bay.

 Project Partners & Funders: